 - @wAlex: Nope, considering you generally need a third party QR code reader, they are generally useless.

 - And two people, @jaybaltz and @brianalkerton just said ‘Yes’ but chose not to elaborate.

 Though the above people are not a representative sample of any North American population, their experiences do shine some light on the day-to-day challenges to QR code usage.
 For instance: a lack of apps that make use of the coding standard, challenging to use while riding public transit, and poor technological integration with the iOS devices.

 So beware of promises made by marketing companies and trust your instinct.
 Buying-in to QR codes could be a great benefit for your campaign, but a lack of data makes it difficult to project any added value for integrating the technology at this time.

-Read more about mobile internet devices on PublicInsite.com.This entry was posted in Blog, General Blogs, User Experience and tagged mobile internet, mobile phones, online advertising, QR codes.
+Read more about mobile internet devices on PublicInsite.com.This entry was posted in Technology, Blog, General Blogs, User Experience and tagged mobile internet, mobile phones, online advertising, QR codes.
 Bookmark the permalink.